 The Kamloops Residential School survey was ordered (and paid for) by the Tk’emlúps te Secwépemc First Nation.
 In 2009, the TRC (Truth and Reconciliation Commission) requested a paltry $1.5 million in funding to search for unmarked graves in Canadian Residential Schools, but that funding was denied by Ottawa.

 There are many heartbreaking stories being shared by Residential School survivors.
-Some by those who had attended the Kamloops Indian Residential School.
-One woman witnessed the bodies of small children and babies being thrown in the incinerator.
+Many of these survivors have never shared their stories with anyone (including their own family members) prior to this.
+Some of these memories are shared by those who had attended the Kamloops Indian Residential School specifically.
+One woman witnessed the bodies of infants being thrown into the school incinerator.
 Children also died trying to make their way home.
 Their remains are lost.

 The ‘official number’ of deaths that had been attributed to Kamloops Indian Residential School prior to this gruesome discovery was either 36 or 51 depending on the source.
-We may never know the actual number.
+Although, we may never know the actual number.

 According to the TRC, the number of Indigenous children across the country identified by name, as well as unnamed in death records, is about 4,200.
 The actual number could be higher than 6,000.
 It is estimated that 150,000 Indigenous children were removed from their homes and forced to attend residential schools in Canada.
 The first schools opened in the 1880s (prior to that there were ‘Mission Schools’) and the last residential school didn’t close until 1996.

 Kukpi7 Rosanne Casimir, chief of Tk’emlups te Secwepemc First Nation called the discovery of the mass grave an “unthinkable loss.”
 She made it clear, however, that although these deaths were undocumented, the community “had knowledge” of them.